Second microlocalization and Fredholm theory for the three-body problem: Introduction

-if we view (\ref{indicial operator of P}) as an operator on $X^{\tindex}$.
-Since we have assumed that $|\zeta_{\tindex}| < \lambda$ (by transversal propagation), the operator (\ref{indicial operator of P}) defines a \emph{finite} energy problem.
-Thus, we may expect regularities to propagate also from the ``end point'' of $\gamma_{+}$ (i.e., the point $\lim_{t \rightarrow \infty} \gamma_{+}(t)$) to the ``starting point'' of $\gamma_{-}$ (i.e., the point $\lim_{t \rightarrow -\infty} \gamma_{-}(t)$) via bicharacteristics of (\ref{indicial operator of P}) as in the setting of the two-body problem.
-See also Figure \ref{figure3} above for a graphical illustration.
-Moreover, we remark that this is exactly the setup of \emph{diffraction} as presented in \cite{JaredDiffraction}!
+Since we have assumed that $|\zeta_{\tindex}| < \lambda$ (by the criteria for transversal propagation), the operator (\ref{indicial operator of P}) defines a \emph{finite} energy, two-body problem.
+Thus, we may expect microlocal regularity to propagate also from the `end point' of $\gamma_{+}$ (i.e., the point $\lim_{t \rightarrow \infty} \gamma_{+}(t)$) to the `starting point' of $\gamma_{-}$ (i.e., the point $\lim_{t \rightarrow -\infty} \gamma_{-}(t)$) via bicharacteristics of (\ref{indicial operator of P}) as in the two-body setting.
+See also Figure \ref{figure3} for a graphical illustration.
+We remark that this is exactly the setup of \emph{diffraction} as presented in \cite{JaredDiffraction}.

 Now, one could attempt to carry out propagation estimates following the above dynamical considerations.
-However, one obstacle, and indeed a major difference between the three-body and the scattering calculi, is that the principal order term of a general $A \in \Psi^{m,r,l}_{\mathrm{3sc}}( [ \overline{\mathbb{R}^{n}} ; \mathcal{C} ] )$ at $\mathrm{ff}$ is no longer captured by the principal symbol.
+However, one obstacle, and indeed a major difference between the three-body and the scattering calculi, is that the leading order behavior of a general $A \in \Psi^{m,r,l}_{\mathrm{3sc}}( [ \overline{\mathbb{R}^{n}} ; \mathcal{C} ] )$ at $\mathrm{ff}$ is no longer captured by its principal symbol.
 In particular, for operators whose (full) symbols are partially classical at $\mf \times \mathbb{R}^{n}$, the principal symbol map would correspond to a restriction at $\mf \times \mathbb{R}^{n}$ upon normalizing with respect to some boundary defining function of $\mf$.
 In fact, this is the reason why the rescalling (\ref{restriction of the mf Hamiltonian vector field}) was considered.
-To capture decay at $\ff$, one needs to consider the \emph{indicial operators}